S1N6H/S1N6H-Recon/README.md

 <h2><b>Who am I<b></h2>
   Hi, I am Harinder Singh.
 I am a part time bug bounty hunter or you can say Cyber Security Researcher.
-I am currently acknowledged by 93+ Companies including Google ,Blackbeery ,Redhat ,Philips and many more.
+I am currently acknowledged by 93+ Companies including Google ,Blackberry ,Redhat ,Philips and many more.
 You can find more about me at https://www.linkedin.com/in/lambardar

 Need help ping me at  <b> https://www.instagram.com/bug.bounty.meme  </b>